Shogun Inspired Heritage & Traditions of Japan Tour

 Detailed Description

 This 10-day Japan tour is handcrafted for people who want to experience the country’s heritage.
 The itinerary is not a sightseeing tour, but rather an opportunity to travel into old Japan and live the traditions that are being kept alive.
-You will enjoy short immersions in the worlds of Samurai, Geisha and Shingon Buddhism.
+You may enjoy short immersions in the worlds of Samurai, Geisha and Shingon Buddhism.
 Spend a night in a ryokan, a night in a farmhouse inn, and another in a mountain temple.
 On the menu is kaiseki, sake, sushi, Hida beef, as well as an authentic Japanese tea ceremony.
-At times you will be wearing a kimono, and at others, you will be drifting off to the sound of chanting monks.
+At times you will be wearing a kimono, and at others, you can drift off to the sound of chanting monks.

 Land in Tokyo and get your bearings by exploring the heart of the city, particularly the hyper-modern districts that are packed with small stores and lights.
 This time will provide context for when you go back in time on day two, when Edo gardens, a Shinto shrine, and the city’s oldest Geisha district provide just some of the experiences.
 Travel by train to Takayama and settle into a ryokan, with a kaiseki dinner and an onsen, or hot spring bath, to relax in.
 Takayama is a beautifully rustic town in the mountains, as well as the gateway to Japan’s most unique rural town, the now UNESCO World Heritage Shirakawa-go.
 After some sake and tofu, you will spend the night in a traditional farmhouse inn after an evening spent walking streets of gassho-zukuri farmhouses, which translates as “constructed like hands in prayer”.